Vegetarian Curry Puffs with Leftover Curry

 Leftover curry: 2 cups

-How to make curry puffs?
+How to make vegetarian curry puffs?

 Thaw frozen pastry block at room temperature for 3 hrs.

-Preheat oven at 200 C for 10 minutes.
+Preheat oven to 200 C for 10 minutes.

 Line the baking sheet with parchment paper.